-During the development of the RFP, discussions will be held with the National Oceanic and Atmospheric Administration Marine Science Laboratory, New Jersey Marine Science Consortium, Brookdale Community College, American Littoral Society, Marine Academy of Science and Technology, and New Jersey Department of Corrections, in an attempt to respect their interests at Sandy Hook.
-If it is determined that they may stay, new contractual or interagency agreements, with fees, will be established.
+During the development of the RFP, discussions will be held with the National Oceanic and Atmospheric Administration Marine Science Laboratory, New Jersey Marine Science Consortium, Brookdale Community College, American Littoral Society, Marine Academy of Science and Technology, and New Jersey Department of Corrections in an attempt to respect their interests at Sandy Hook.
+New contractual or interagency agreements, with compensation for those organizations remaining at Sandy Hook, will be established.

 Over Fort Hancock's 100-year history many multi-unit and single-family dwellings were constructed to house officers and enlisted men based at the fort and proving ground.
 Since the establishment of Gateway, the Park Service has used some of these residences to house permanent and seasonal staff.
 The park will require the use of existing structures or new development for on-site housing as well as maintenance, operations, and visitor use functions because of security, emergency, and visitor and resource protection requirements.
 A major new visitor center is needed for information, interpretation, and museum and curatorial functions including offices, storage, exhibits, research, and cataloging.
 The center could be located in the officers' club, one of the enlisted men's barracks, or a new structure in the vicinity of the former hospital building.
 Visitors should have access to one officers' row house and an enlisted men's barracks if a barracks is not developed as a visitor center.
-Visitor parking for 100 cars and five buses will also be required in conjunction with interpretive programs.
+Visitor parking for 100 cars and five buses will also be required to support visitor center activities.